2,5-Dimethoxy-4-iodoamphetamine: Actions

 DOI is a serotonin 5-HT_{2A}, 5-HT_{2B} and 5-HT_{2C} receptor agonist.
 It is said to be approximately 5- to 12-fold selective for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor.
+The drug shows biased agonism at the serotonin 5-HT_{2C} receptor.

 The drug is not a monoamine releasing agent of serotonin or dopamine.

 DOI is an agonist of the rat trace amine-associated receptor 1 (TAAR1).

+The compound has a stereocenter, and R-(−)-DOI is the more active stereoisomer. [^{125}I]-R-(−)-DOI is used as a radioligand and indicator of the presence of serotonin 5-HT_{2A} receptors in studies.

 Effects

 (R)-DOI and several other serotonergic psychedelics, including TCB-2, LSD, and LA-SS-Az, have been found to show potent inhibition of tumor necrosis factor alpha (TNFα)-induced inflammation.
 (R)-DOI was the most active of the assessed drugs and showed extremely high potency that was in the picomolar range and was an order of magnitude more potent than its action as a hallucinogen.
 TNFα may play a mediating role in the pathophysiology of degenerative inflammatory conditions like rheumatoid arthritis and Alzheimer's disease.
 (R)-DOI has also been found to block pulmonary inflammation, mucus hyperproduction, airway hyperresponsiveness, and to turn off key genes in pulmonary immune response, effects which block the development of allergic asthma in animal models.
 These findings could make DOI and other serotonin 5-HT_{2A} agonists novel treatments for inflammatory conditions.

 DOI has been shown to induce rapid growth and reorganization of dendritic spines and synaptic connections with other neurons, processes known to underlie neuroplasticity, and hence to be a psychoplastogen.

+DOI, along with other psychedelics, has been reported to produce serotonergic neurotoxicity in vitro and in rodents in vivo at high doses given repeatedly.
+Serotonin 5-HT_{2A} receptor antagonism or knockdown could partially but greatly block this neurotoxicity in vitro.

 Chemistry

 DOI, also known as 2,5-dimethoxy-4-iodoamphetamine or as 2,5-dimethoxy-4-iodo-α-methylphenethylamine, is a substituted phenethylamine and amphetamine derivative and a member of the DOx family of drugs.
 It is structurally related to the naturally occurring phenethylamine psychedelic mescaline (3,4,5-trimethoxyphenethylamine).

+Synthesis

+The chemical synthesis of DOI has been described.

+Analogues

-Other closely related DOx drugs include DOM, DOB, DOC, and DOF, among many others.
+Analogues of DOI include 2C-I, 4C-I, DOB, DOC, DOF, and DOM, among many others.
+Other analogues include N-methyl-DOI, IDNNA (N,N-dimethyl-DOI), DOI-NBOMe, and 25I-NBOMe, among others.